401K Rollovers & 401K Rollover Options

 Research Financial Strategies provides our clients with a reproducible, non-emotional investment process using technical analysis to monitor market risk within the industries, sectors, and our actual investment decisions.
 It starts first with understanding our client’s financial goals & needs and helping them plan for the future.

 Technical analysis is an emotionless investment decision making process that does not allow for getting caught up in the company or industry story.
 Investments are made through a series of technical factors.
 The most notable factor is one called “relative strength.”
 When a security price shows a recognizable pattern of higher highs and higher lows it demonstrates that there is higher demand than supply for that security.
 This means that the “buyers” are in control and not the “sellers.”
-While we cannot guarantee investment performance, securities that demonstrate this technical behavior have a higher probably increasing in value.
+While we cannot guarantee investment performance, securities that demonstrate this technical behavior have a higher probability of increasing in value.

 OPTIONS FOR INVESTORS WHO ONLY NEED 401K ADVICE